dongwookkim3/Algorithm-Study/README.md

 # Algorithm-Study
 This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).

-This repository is Algorithm Stude repository
+This repository is Algorithm Study repository